This article was originally published on Noisey UK.

 When someone reaches a certain level of fame, we stop viewing them as a person.
-The constant presence of their image – in the news, in conversations surrounding it and in pop culture at large – makes them feel less like a human being who once came out of their mam and yawned through fifth period maths class like the rest of us, and more like a brand; a symbol or slogan that stands for something beyond themselves.
+The constant presence of their image—in the news, in conversations surrounding it and in pop culture at large— makes them feel less like a human being who once came out of their mom and yawned through fifth period maths class like the rest of us, and more like a brand; a symbol or slogan that stands for something beyond themselves.
 The delirious love felt for artists from La Dispute to One Direction has birthed a massive amount of positive change on a personal level (how many times have you heard someone say an artist "saved" their life), as well as some pretty weird but ultimately harmless behaviour, like the time that girl hid in a bin just to catch a glimpse of Niall Horan.
 But it also has a dark side.

-The most dramatic cases often appear in the media presenting fans as faceless offenders – "crazed" and "psychotic" – inherently pushing aside any context to their lives beyond their relationship to the celebrity.
-In 2008, for example, 30-year-old Paula Goodspeed – a Paula Abdul "fanatic" – was found dead in her car having overdosed near Abdul's house not long after her audition on American Idol was torn to bits.
-Many of the reports characterised her as a "celebrity stalker", which her relatives disputed.
-General discourse has only just begun to scratch the surface of mental health problems faced by musicians, exacerbated by fame, but the more obsessive end of fandom is often polarised as valueless or violent with no nuance in between, or empathy on either side.
-Which makes it all the more interesting that one of the most accomplished treatments of the issue came courtesy of Eminem – a rapper so disassociated from the concept of empathy he was sued by his ex-wife Kim for releasing a song detailing killing her and then himself the same year she attempted suicide.
+The most dramatic cases often appear in the media presenting fans as faceless offenders—"crazed" and "psychotic"—inherently pushing aside any context to their lives beyond their relationship to the celebrity.
+In 2008, for example, 30-year-old Paula Goodspeed—a Paula Abdul "fanatic"—was found dead in her car having overdosed near Abdul's house not long after her audition on American Idol was torn to bits.
+Many of the reports characterized her as a "celebrity stalker," which her relatives disputed.
+General discourse has only just begun to scratch the surface of mental health problems faced by musicians, exacerbated by fame, but the more obsessive end of fandom is often polarized as valueless or violent with no nuance in between, or empathy on either side.
+Which makes it all the more interesting that one of the most accomplished treatments of the issue came courtesy of Eminem—a rapper who was once sued by his ex-wife Kim for releasing a song detailing killing her and then himself the same year she attempted suicide.

 "Stan" exists as a cautionary tale to fans about taking everything your idol says literally, as well as an examination of our tendency to lay the responsibility of a tragedy at an artist's doorstep because that's easier than addressing any deep-rooted societal issues that may actually have caused it in the first place.
 It's Marilyn Manson being blamed for Columbine without talking about gun control, Judas Priest and Ozzy Osbourne being implicated as catalysts for teenage suicides without addressing the societal conditioning that can prevent young men from speaking about their problems, and it's Theresa May banning Tyler, the Creator from entering the UK for "posing a threat to public order" because of homophobic and sexist lyrical content then, two years later, striking a £1 billion deal with a political party who staunchly oppose same-sex marriage and abortion.
 "Stan" is ostensibly about a relationship between two violent men, but it also asks us to consider the relationship between art and reality.
 It's about culpability, idolatry, and the doomed result of dumping a complex mass of problems onto one specific set of shoulders (whether that's Stan's problems on Eminem, or a society's problems on celebrities in general).